 As we have already mentioned above, there are 6.648 billion smartphone users in the world.
 And every smartphone comes with a different screen size, which makes it essential for your app to have an adaptive design.

 Similarly, your design should also consider different operating systems.
 Both Android and iOS are constantly competing and have some differences in their designs.
 You must ensure that your design aligns with the overall interface of the device.
+Also, make sure that with the help of ui/ux design companies you can handle all the tasks regarding your user-friendly visibility.

 Now, 61% of the app users claim that their favourite app is easy to use and navigate.
 So, a user-friendly design automatically becomes the crux of an excellent customer experience.
 To measure the effectiveness of design, you must consider leveraging usability testing tools as per customized requirements.